IrynaYe/cardano-docs.iohk.io/_docs/cardano/proof-of-stake.md

 cracking increases.
 This is why researchers did their best to investigate alternative ways to reach consensus such as using so-called BFT (Byzantine Fault Tolerant) consensus algorithms and Proof of Stake algorithms.
-First significant work on Proof of Stake was conducted by the team of Nxt cryptocurrency, however their protocol had significant flaws and no formal verification.
+The first significant work on Proof of Stake was conducted by the team of Nxt cryptocurrency, however, their protocol had significant flaws and no formal verification.

 ## What is Proof of Stake?